 Here are the reasons for doing a literature review:

 A literature review can be very simple, where some articles, books or other information sources are identified, critiqued, and summarized.
 It can also be very complex where its focus is very narrow or it condenses many information sources.
 Regardless of its simplicity or complexity, it lays out a logical case to defend points or to come to conclusions on a given topic.

 This Guide will help you with the following:

-Originality statement: Some of this content is from Guide to Science Information Sources (Research Guide) by K. Padron (2022) at https://libguides.fau.edu/science_resources.
-Additional content has been added, revised, and repurposed on this Research Guide.
+Originality statement: Some of this content is from Guide to Science Information Sources (Research Guide) by K. Padron (2022) at https://libguides.fau.edu/science-resources.
+Additional content has been added, revised, and repurposed in this Research Guide.